-- 285 1.
-Proposal for order replacement prior to testing - 2.
-Result fulfillment and follow up after testing
+- 1. Recommendation for replacement or supplementation of existing orders [LAB-6] - 2.
+Result fulfillment and follow up after testing [LAB-7]

-X.4.2.1 Use Case #1: Proposal for Order Replacement
+X.4.2.1 Use Case #1: Order Recommendation

-After receiving an order from clinical practice and identifying some issues, the laboratory creates an order replacement message and sends it to the clinician with a suggestion of a replacement for all or some of the ordered tests, before testing begins.
+After receiving an order from a clinical practice and identifying some issues, the laboratory creates an order recommendation message and sends it to the clinician with a suggestion for replacement of some or all of the ordered tests before testing begins, or for the addition of one or more orders to supplement the existing orders.

-X.4.2.1.1 Proposal for Order Replacement Description
+X.4.2.1.1 Order Recommendation Description